kartoFlane/inteca-eval/README.md

 When deploying the containers for the first time, the SpringBoot app container will fail and restart a few times while database is being initialized, until it finally succeeds.
 This process can take up to 2 minutes.
 My attempts to make the app gracefully wait for the database to become available have been unsuccessful thus far.

+Once all containers have finished starting up, the Angular app will be available at `localhost:80`.
+SpringBoot app serving the REST API will be available at `localhost:8080`.
+In case of Docker Toolbox, replace `localhost` with `DOCKER_HOST` (`192.168.99.100`).

 To gracefully shut down the containers, run:
 ```shell